 Basically, the most common fear preventing speaking up is the fear of being perceived negatively.
 If the woman decides to speak up to their line manager, this fear is higher when the manager is male, and therefore cannot relate to these feelings.
-But their fears are legit.
-Some women have reported being ridiculed, harassed, or stereotyped over the menopause.
+But their fears are well founded: there are reports of women being ridiculed, harassed, or stereotyped for being menopausal.
 It’s not surprising that women fear openness and speaking up about it, because it may mean managers will assume a decreased performance, and might even withhold promotion or target them.

 How to drive the change needed

-For this taboo to be changed, all of us — and mostly company leaders — need to do three things: seek to understand, listen up, and drive changes to support appropriate structures inside the workplace.
+If this taboo is to be shifted, then all of us — and mostly company leaders — need to do three things: seek to understand, listen up, and drive changes to support appropriate structures inside the workplace.
 Let’s see these three points one by one.

-If you think about it, guidance for workplaces on how to handle pregnancy is everywhere, but it is almost non-existent for menopause — what can you do to change that?
-You can start being proactive and starting a conversation in your organization with others who can really make the difference in policy, education, and communications.
+- Drive change: If you think about it, guidance for workplaces on how to handle pregnancy is everywhere, but it is almost non-existent for menopause — what can you do to change that?
+You can start being proactive and starting a conversation in your organization with others who can really make the difference on policy, education, and communications.
 If you stay silent, then what you are doing is simply reinforcing the taboo that already exists.

-In the U.K. the Civil Service is one of the first examples in doing that.
-A menopause network has been created and support products developed, in order to help women that are coping with symptoms at the workplace.
+In the U.K. Civil Service, one of the first example in doing that, a menopause network has been established and support products developed, in order to help women coping with symptoms at the workplace.
 But this remains a rarity.
 The objective is to create a workplace environment where menopause is acknowledged and understood.
 I know it takes quite a lot of steps to get there, but we need to start from somewhere.
 Every journey starts with a single step.